eleshuk/sql-challenge/README.md

 # sql-challenge

+**Task:**
+ > To research employees at Pewlett Hackard from the 1980s and 1990s.
+All that remain from that time period are six .csv files.

 **Included in this repository is:**
- > ERD for tables with employee, department, salary, title, and manager data saved as .png.
+ > Data modeling -- using an ERD for tables with employee, department, salary, title, and manager data (also saved as .png).
- > Schemata with data entered in the tables listed above.
+ > Data engineering -- created a schemata with data entered in the tables listed above.
- > Data analysis (expanded on below).
+ > Data Analysis -- expanded on below.

 **Data Analysis**